-Grab your markers and a few sheets of drawing paper and get ready to create a Romero Britto inspired pumpkin.
-This project uses kid friendly markers like Crayola or Faber-Castell and basic white paper (either 80 lb white sulphite/drawing paper or white cardstock).
+Grab your markers and a few sheets of drawing paper and get ready to create a Romero Britto inspired pumpkin!

-Growing up in Recife, Brazil with eight brothers and sisters, Romero Britto excelled in the classroom but art was his passion.
-He traveled to Europe in 1983 to study the masters and after exhibiting in a few private shows, he was encouraged to travel to the United States where POP ART was flourishing.
+Growing up in Recife, Brazil with eight brothers and sisters, Romero Britto excelled in the classroom but art with his passion.
+He traveled to Europe in 1983 to study the masters and after exhibiting in a few private shows, he was encouraged to travel to the United States where pop art was flourishing.

-Britto is a modern day pop culture icon and the youngest and most successful POP Artist of his generation.
-His cubism style of art brings together bright colors and playful themes.
+Britto is a modern day pop culture icon and the youngest and most successful pop artist of his generation.
+His cubism style of art brings together bright colors, balanced patterns and playful themes.

 – 12″ x 9″ white sulphite paper or card stock